audiopixel/pixelmixer/README.md

 PixelMixer is a visual engine that generates, blends, and maps pixel shaders into 3D space.

-Easily broadcast color (or pure data) values of OpenGL 3D points and mapped textures at fast framerates.
+Capture color values at fast framerates for communication to physical lighting equipment using protocols such as UDP, REST, DMX, & Video.
 Tools are included that optimize color and animations for display on LED and lighting fixtures.

-A simple internal plug-in system allows you to add new '[broadcast techs](https://github.com/audiopixel/pixelmixer/tree/master/examples/import/techs)' which can be used for communication to physical lighting equipment using protocols such as UDP, REST, DMX, & Video.
+New communication protocols can be defined as '[broadcast techs](https://github.com/audiopixel/pixelmixer/tree/master/examples/import/techs)'.

-The API runs in any browser using HTML5 (WebGL) and [Three.js](http://threejs.org).
+Runs using HTML5 (WebGL) and [Three.js](http://threejs.org).
 It is [easy](https://github.com/audiopixel/pixelmixer#steps-to-using-api) to add to any web application.
 The generated shaders can also be used in any OpenGL ES 2.0 environment (C / Java / IPhone / Android).

 ---